sad-spirit/pg-wrapper/docs/howto-base.rst

         }
     }

-The converter should be registered with ``DefaultTypeConverterFactory`` in the following way
+The classes should then be registered with ``DefaultTypeConverterFactory``:

 .. code-block:: php